This post on my Rome Travel Guide may contain affiliate links.

 I can’t believe we’ve been home from Rome Italy for over a month.
 Time flies eh?
 I’m a little sad writing my last travel recap for Italy, this makes me want to pack my bags and head somewhere else for a while!
 But before that happens, let me recap our Roman Holiday in 3 days.

 Rome Travel Guide: A Roman Holiday in 3 Days

 As I said in my last travel guide, we dropped our rental car off at the Rome Airport and took a taxi to Rome.
 It was so late and the taxi ride is anywhere from 30 minutes to an hour.
 It was almost 1 a.m. when we finally checked into our hotel so all we wanted to do was sleep.

 The next morning we had breakfast at a local place around the corner from our hotel, Hotel Homs.
+One travel tip is that the hotels in Rome are TINY.
 Our hotel was the size of my closet but even though it was close quarters, it was clean and good for crashing at the end of the day!

 We had breakfast at a place called Ginger, where I had fruit for the first time in two weeks!
 The restaurant was super healthy and had such yummy smoothies.

 While walking toward the Spanish Steps, I stopped in & Other Stories for a little retail therapy!

 When we got to the Spanish Steps, they weren’t too crowded yet, so we got to walk around and take some photos.
 It was such a beautiful day and the sky was so blue!

 We walked everywhere and found a local park.
 We saw Adrian Park and Villa Borghese.